AEFeinstein/Super-2022-Swadge-FW/docs/P2P_CONNECTION.md

 You may provide a payload, up to 32 bytes, and its length (``char* payload``, ``uint16_t len``).

-You may provide a function pointer which will be called when the message is either ACKed or dropped.
+You may provide a function pointer which will be called when the message is either ACKed or dropped (``p2pMsgTxCbFn msgTxCbFn``).
 The potential arguments to this callback function are:
  * ``MSG_ACKED``
  * ``MSG_FAILED``